OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: Background

 \subsection{Big Data Challenges}

-The most immediate issue with data generated by connected vehicles is its immense \emph{volume} and \emph{velocity}, which could exceed 20 gigabytes per hour and vehicle~\cite{coppola2016connected}.
-It is impractical to transfer such volumes of data to a central server for processing, particularly at the fleet level.
-A related problem is that information may be time-critical, which implies that transferring data to a central server for subsequent processing is not viable.
-Consequently, processing data close to its source is a necessity for real-time analytics.
-Of course, there may be a need to perform subsequent centralized data processing of aggregated results.
-There is also the issue of the \emph{variety} of big data, which is due to collecting a multitude of signals.
+The most immediate issue with data generated by connected vehicles is its immense \emph{volume} and \emph{velocity}, potentially exceeding 20 gigabytes per hour and vehicle~\cite{coppola2016connected}.
+It is impractical to continually transfer such volumes of data to a central server for processing, particularly at the fleet level.
+Communication protocols such as 5G and beyond will increase available bandwith.
+However, data generation outpaces those increases, and vehicular networks cannot realistically be expected to be stable.
+Thus, processing data on the edge and sending results in certain intervals is a more stable approach than continually sending data, even amounts that could conveniently be transferred via the network, to a central server for processing.
+With time-critical information, transferring data to a central server for subsequent processing may not be viable as the overhead of data transmission negatively affects processing times compared to processing data close to its source.
+There is also the issue of the \emph{variety} of big data due to collecting a multitude of signals.
 Thus, the heterogeneity of data rules out a one-size-fits-all approach.
 An additional challenge, but one that is externally imposed, is \emph{data privacy}~\cite{chen2012data, tene2011privacy}.
 A recent example is the General Data Protection Regulation (GDPR) of the European Union~\cite{gdpr}, which places heavy restrictions on data handling.
-We will not discuss data privacy further, but merely point out that on-board processing sidesteps data privacy issues have to be addressed with central data collection.
+On-board processing sidesteps data privacy issues that would have to be addressed with central data collection.